olegfafurin/sui-hackathon-2024/README.md

 # There will be a Betting App project for BSA 2024

-welcome to the [BSA](https://bsaepfl.ch/) x [SUI](https://sui.io/) Hackathon Official Starter Pack !
+Welcome to the [BSA](https://bsaepfl.ch/) x [SUI](https://sui.io/) Hackathon Official Starter Pack !
 This kit should provide you with tons of tools to make your hackathon experience seamless and easy, so ou can focus on what you do best !

 This starter pack was made by BSA comitee member [Loris](https://github.com/Loris-EPFL), feel free to contact me for any questions, bug reports, etc...